List of Newcastle Jets FC records and statistics

 Newcastle Jets Football Club is an Australian professional association football club based in Speers Point, Newcastle.
 The club was formed in 2000 as Newcastle United before being renamed as Newcastle Jets in 2005.
 After spending their first four seasons participating in the National Soccer League, Newcastle became the first of three New South Wales members admitted to the A-League Men along with the Central Coast Mariners and Sydney FC.

 The list encompasses the honours won by the Newcastle Jets at national and friendly level, records set by the club, their managers and their players.
 The player records section itemises the club's leading goalscorers and those who have made most appearances in first-team competitions.

 Newcastle have won one top-flight title.
-The club's record appearance maker is Jason Hoffman, who has currently made 233 appearances from 2008 to the present day.
+The club's record appearance maker is Jason Hoffman, who had 233 appearances from 2008 to 2024.
 Joel Griffiths is Newcastle Jets' record goalscorer, scoring 61 goals in total.

 All figures are correct as of the match played on 16 December 2023.